Charmian Gooch

 Charmian Penelope Gooch (born 1965) is a British anti-corruption campaigner and activist.
 She is a co-founder and board member of the NGO Global Witness, where she works to uncover and fight corruption in the developing world.

 Gooch's career spans over 23 years and has focused on a variety of global issues such as revealing suspect oil and mineral deals and investigating business in various corrupt regimes.
-Together with Global Witness, she takes charge of campaigns and investigations that lead to the prevention of "conflict and corruption over natural resources and associated environmental and human rights abuses."
-These have included the war on blood diamonds, the depletion of natural resources, illegal and industrial-scale logging, and revenue transparency.

 Gooch's involvement with Global Witness has earned her and the organisation a variety of awards and nominations.

 Early life

 Born in 1965, Gooch is a self-confessed "lifelong troublemaker."
 She grew up in London and was taught by her parents to question authority.
-She has had an interest in environmental issues ever since she was a child, which carried on into her later years as a university graduate.

 In 1987, Gooch graduated from the University of Wales, Aberystwyth, where she studied history and immediately pursued to look for a job after graduation.
 Gooch's first professional position was as a researcher at the Environmental Investigation Agency (EIA), a non-governmental organisation that was based out of London and focused on exposing polluters and poachers.
 It was a branch of Greenpeace that "conducted undercover investigations into environmental crime."
-At 22 years of age, Gooch participated in the investigation of the illegal trade in African ivory.

-This first foray into the field of uncovering and fighting global atrocities introduced Gooch to various undercover investigation techniques used to address concerning international wildlife trades (for example, whaling and ivory) and other environmental issues.
-These early experiences also helped her discover a passion for addressing the plundering of natural resources, and a corrupt system of "loopholes and money laundering" that makes these efforts difficult to effectively police.
 Investigations regarding black markets dealing with ivory in the Middle East and Hong Kong also helped her learn about corporate structures and how money moves around.

-Gooch's experience with the EIA introduced her to the general world of corruption and thus, the creation of Global Witness.